The Invisible Work of Motherhood: Recognizing the Mental Load on Labor Day 2025

 Last Friday morning, I spotted it, the empty "About Me" bag sitting untouched in our homework bin, due that very day for my second-grader's first big presentation.
 After watching a presentation go wrong last year lead to my child trying to get kicked out of school on the final day of first grade, I knew they would be crushed if they couldn't share.
 My heart sank.
 In that moment, I wasn't just seeing a forgotten assignment.
 I was seeing the invisible thread that connects my child's emotional wellbeing to my ability to stretch and grow in my career, and the weight of being the one who notices, remembers, and carries the mental picture of our family's needs.

 Sitting in couples therapy later, I found myself explaining this pattern to my husband and therapist: "Every time I try to grow my business, we hit these points where the mental load becomes too much and I spin out."
 The forgotten homework bag wasn't just about organization, it was a symbol of something much bigger.
+This mental load is just one piece of why so many moms are feeling completely exhausted right now.

 The Real Cost of "Just Remembering"